Brisbane, home to The Gabba and Allan Border Field, will be one of the eight host cities for the ICC T20 World Cup 2020.

 The Gabba has been a home for cricket in Queensland since 1896 and has hosted everything from greyhound racing to Olympic soccer matches.

 The venue is well known throughout the cricketing world for hosting all forms of international cricket, as well as Sheffield Shield matches.
-It traditionally hosts the first Test match of the Australian summer and will provide a fun and lively atmosphere for fans attending the ICC World T20.
+It traditionally hosts the first Test match of the Australian summer and will provide a fun and lively atmosphere for fans attending the ICC T20 World Cup.

 The T20 Big Bash League is also a regular feature at the venue and the Brisbane Heat team has been warmly embraced by the Queensland public, with matches continuing to sell-out.